moves-rwth/storm/documentation/usage/languages.md

 # Explicit

-In the spirit of [MRMC](http://www.mrmc-tool.org/), storm also supports input models specified in an explicit format.
+In the spirit of [MRMC](http://www.mrmc-tool.org/), Storm also supports input models specified in an explicit format.
 While the format closely resembles that of MRMC, it does not match exactly.
-Likewise, at the moment the model export of PRISM generates files that can be easily modified to be handled by storm, but they still need to be adapted by hand.
+Likewise, at the moment the model export of PRISM generates files that can be easily modified to be handled by Storm, but they still need to be adapted by hand.

 ## Transitions File